Named 5 smartphone mistakes that compromise your security

 • Information from “cracked” applications

-Recommendations: Named 5 smartphone mistakes that compromise your security Use VPN (Windscribe, ProtonVPN – there are free tariffs) Named 5 smartphone mistakes that compromise your security Do not access banks or government services through an open network Named 5 smartphone mistakes that compromise your security Disable automatic connection to public Wi-Fi.
+Recommendations: Use VPN (Windscribe, ProtonVPN – there are free tariffs) Do not access banks or government services through an open network Disable automatic connection to public Wi-Fi.

 4. the same password for different services